Goodyear Wrangler Fortitude HT All-Season Radial Tire

 How to Choose the Right RV Tires

-RV tires may resemble oversized car tires, but there are several differences between them, and you can feel each one when you’re out on the road.
+RV tires may resemble oversized car passenger tires, but there are several important differences between them with each being felt when you’re out on the open road.

 What are RV Tires?

-Most motorhome tires are categorized as light truck (LT) tires or special trailer (ST) tires, and the type you should choose comes down to the kind of RV you plan on hitting the road in.
+Most motorhome tires are categorized as light truck (LT) or special trailer tires (ST), and the type you should choose will come down to the type of recreational vehicle you plan on hitting the road in.

-If you have a motorhome, you’ll want to go with LT RV tires.
-On the other hand, if you have a fifth-wheel or another type of camper, you plan on hauling behind your truck or SUV, then ST RV trailer tires are the way to go.
+If you have a motorhome, you’ll want to go with LT tires.
+On the other hand, if you have a 5th-wheel or other type of camper you plan on hauling behind your truck or SUV, then ST trailer tires are the way to go.

-You’ll learn more about these two types of RV tires and the differences between them throughout this guide.
+You’ll learn more about these two types of recreational vehicle tires and the differences between them throughout this guide.

 What are the Benefits of RV Tires?

-RV tires are specifically designed to haul heavier loads.
+An RV tire is specifically designed to haul heavier loads.
 If your RV were equipped with car tires, they would likely blow due to the weight of the load being placed on them.
-They’re simply not equipped to handle the weight of an RV.
+They’re simply not equipped to handle the load range of an RV.

-Whether you opt for an LT or an ST RV tire, it will say right on it how much of a load it can handle.
+Whether you opt for an LT or an ST tire, it will say on it how much load it can handle.
 Some can safely haul up to 10,000 pounds or more!

-Just be careful, because Euro-metric and P-metric tires can only safely handle 90 percent of their load rating.
+However, be careful as Euro-metric and P-metric tires can only safely handle 90 percent of their load rating.
 So, if your RV weighs nearly the entire load rating, you’ll risk a blowout, which can be catastrophic on the interstate, the side of a mountain, or just about anywhere.

-If you put the wrong tires on your RV, they won’t hit the surface of the road properly, and your fuel economy will suffer significantly.
+If you put the wrong tires on your RV, they won’t hit the surface of the road properly, and your gas mileage will suffer significantly.

-Since fuel economy is a big deal when RVing, don’t just look for the right type of RV tire, look for a tire with high speed and fuel efficiency ratings.
-The better these ratings, the better your RV’s fuel efficiency will be.
+Since fuel economy is a big deal when RVing, don’t just look at the tire type, also look for a tire with high speed and fuel efficiency ratings.
+The better these ratings, the more fuel-efficient your RV will be.

-Both LT ad ST tires are designed to haul heavier loads for extended periods.
-With light truck tires on your motorhome or ST tires on your camper, you’ll not enjoy a safer, more comfortable ride, but you’ll also spend less in the long run due to their increased durability.
+Both LT and ST options are designed to haul heavy loads for extended periods.
+You’ll not only enjoy a safer, more comfortable ride, but you’ll also spend less in the long run due to their increased durability.

-Sure, you can put car tires on your RV to limp down the road to the nearest repair shop or, rest stop, or campsite, but you shouldn’t drive on them for long distances.
+Sure, you can put passenger car tires on your RV to limp down the road to the nearest repair shop, rest stop, or campsite, but you shouldn’t drive on them for long distances.
 They won’t hold up.

 RV Tires – Things to Consider

-If you can’t tell, there are quite a few things to consider when choosing the right RV tires for you and your rig.
-Some of the most important factors include:
+There are many things for an RV owner to consider when choosing the right tires for you and your rig.
+The most important factors include:

-As we talked about above, there are two primary types of RV tires – standard RV trailer tires (ST) and light truck tires (LT).
+As we previously talked about there are two primary types of tire – special trailer (ST) and light truck (LT).
 You should only put ST tires on a camper or fifth wheel, and conversely, light truck tires should only be used for motorhomes.

 Why you might ask?
-Well, both these types of tires are made to do different things.
+Well, both types are made to do different things.
 They each have different levels of road resistance, load capacity, and so on.

-If you want to enjoy the safest, comfiest, and most fuel-efficient ride possible, which you should, then you need to pick an RV tire suited to your purpose and type of RV.
+If you want to enjoy the safest, comfiest, and most fuel-efficient ride possible, which you should, then you need to pick trailer tires suited to your purpose and type of vehicle.